Kahlan-walcott/GVSU-CIS350-lokds/docs/proposal-template.md

 Team name:

+Lokds
 Team members:
+Olivia Foster
 # Introduction

 (In 2-4 paragraphs, describe your project concept) (Also define some loosely defined features of your project using bullet points)

 # Anticipated Technologies

-(What technologies are needed to build this project)
+The anticipated technologies needed to complete this project include: the IDE pycharm, the open-source python library pygame, and json maps.

 # Method/Approach